InfuseAI/primehub-site/docs/guide_manual/cluster_shutdown.md

 ---
 id: cluster_shutdown
-title: Cluster shutdown
+title: Cluster Shutdown
 ---
-## Introduction

 For some reasons, we need to shutdown the whole cluster.
 Here provides the `MAKEFILE` and scripts to shutdown and bring up the full kuberenetes cluster.